togetherassessments/assessment-site/src/content/assessments/services-page/services/2-adhd-adults.md

 title: Attention and hyperactivity assessments
 description: Expert ADHD-informed assessments.
-long_description: Comprehensive ADHD-informed assessments for adults using standarsied tools, clinical interviews, and questionnaires to provide an accurate description of someone's strengths and weaknesses, and personalised recommendations.
+long_description: Comprehensive ADHD-informed assessments for adults using standardised tools, clinical interviews, and questionnaires to provide an accurate description of someone's strengths and weaknesses, and personalised recommendations.
 anchor: adhd